Summer School 2025

 How to enroll

-Registration until May 15th 2025 with a short CV (max.
-2 pages) and a motivation letter (1 page) via the following: LINK.
-The selection will take place afterwards.
-Applicants will be informed by May 31st 2025 about the outcome.
+Registration until 1 May 2025 with a short CV (max.
+2 pages) and a motivation letter (1 page).
+The selection will take place shortly afterward.
+Applicants will be informed by 31 May 2025 about the outcome.